 SOURCE: Mental Health Commission of Canada

-We took all our favourite things about fundraisers—art, resources, and events—and combined them to create Life on the Line, which is raising awareness and funds for Canadian Mental Health Association (CMHA) Toronto youth mental health programs.
+We took all our favourite things about fundraisers—art, events, and resources—and combined them to create Life on the Line, which raised awareness and funds for Canadian Mental Health Association (CMHA) Toronto youth mental health programs during Mental Illness Awareness Week.

-Our campaign will create youth mental health content and resources in collaboration with therapists, experts, practitioners, advocates, and other mental health professionals.
+Our campaign created intersectional youth mental health content and resources in collaboration with therapists, experts, practitioners, advocates, and other mental health professionals.

 WHY YOUTH MENTAL HEALTH?